Poway and Rancho Bernardo, CA

 How can TMJ be treated?

-We use the Myotronics K7 evaluation system, the latest technology for accurate diagnosis and treatment, which includes computerized mandibular scanning (jaw tracking), electromyography of the face, head and neck muscles, and electrosonography of the jaw joints.
+We use the Biopak evaluation system, the latest technology for accurate diagnosis and treatment, which includes computerized mandibular scanning (jaw tracking), and electromyography of the face, head and neck muscles.
 This highly sophisticated technology allows us to scientifically evaluate your bite and determine the correct position to place the teeth so the muscles remain relaxed therefore eliminating discomfort or pain.

 CMS – Computerized Mandibular Scanning tracks the movement of the jaw in three dimensions